 You might be surprised at some of the things that you’ll need to learn.
 For example, your cybersecurity class might teach you about quantum cryptology for better protection against hackers.

 Mathematics is another big part of computer science degrees, so if you aren’t good with numbers, you’re going to struggle with calculus, probability, discrete mathematics, and mathematical foundations of computing.
-Or, on the other hand, you may consider accounting vs. computer science if you’d rather focus your education mostly on the mathematics area.
+Or, on the other hand, you may consider computer science and accounting if you’d rather focus your education mostly on the mathematics area.

 Computer science is also a field where you’ll need a lot of motivation to carry you through the demanding work.
 Almost 60% of tech workers report feelings of burnout, and the dropout rate in computer science programs is more than any other college major.